rleviathan5/Bug-Bounty-Recon-Script/README.md

 `sudo docker run hello-world`

 ## Setting up Docker Images
-**If you want to bundle OWASP juice-shop together with the script for testing, run the bellow commands:**<br>
+**If you want to bundle OWASP juice-shop together with the script for testing, run the below commands:**<br>

 1. `git clone https://github.com/rleviathan5/Bug-Bounty-Recon-Script.git`